bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

 Now, what if you're dealing with much larger data sets that you want to render in the application, browse through, maybe use as a reference within your form?

-## Tables, displaying structured data at scale
+## Tables Displaying Structured Data at Scale

 The new table component in `form-js@1.6.0` brings an improved approach data displaying within forms, allowing you to work with massive datasources in a clean and structured environment, with sorting and pagination giving you plenty of control.